4 nutritional demands of men over 45

 Whilst the need to support women's health through changing life cycles such as pregnancy or menopause are well understood.
 Men's health, and their changing needs throughout life are debatably less supported.

 Supporting men's health with a wholesome diet and supplementation throughout these changing life stages demands as much focus as is given to women.
 Our team have researched and developed this bespoke formulation to reflect the growing nutritional need of this age group, including elevated levels of certain nutrients to support heart health and cognitive function such as memory and decision making.
-This month we are delighted to launch our multivitamin for men over 45 years of age.
+We have a multi nutrient designed specifically for men over 45.
 Here are 4 nutritional demands that these nutrients will help to meet...